Michael Xavier

-Michael D. Xavier (born Michael David Smith; 27 November 1978) is an English actor and singer.
+Michael D. Xavier (born Michael David Smith; 27 November 1977) is an English actor and singer.
+He is a two-time Laurence Olivier Award nominee and has performed on Broadway and in the West End.
+He’s most well known for his performances in the stage musicals Into the Woods and Sunset Boulevard.

 Early life

 Michael David Smith (later known as Michael Xavier) attended Knutsford High and ultimately completed his professional acting training at the Manchester Metropolitan University in 1999.
 His first professional role and London West End debut was in the musical comedy Pageant in 2000.

 Work in theatre

 Xavier has been nominated twice for a Laurence Olivier Award.
-He was first nominated for Best Performance in a Supporting Role in a Musical in 2011 for his performance as Cinderella's Prince/Wolf in Into the Woods at the Regent's Park Open Air Theatre.
+He was first nominated for Best Performance in a Supporting Role in a Musical in 2011 for his performance as the Wolf/Cinderella's Prince in Into the Woods at the Regent's Park Open Air Theatre.
 The same year he was also nominated for the Best Actor in a Musical for his performance as Oliver in the musical Love Story at the Duchess Theatre.
-In January 2017, Xavier's lead performance in "Sunset Boulevard" (at the London Coliseum) won the 2016 BroadwayWorld UK/West End Award for Best Actor in a New Production of a Musical.
+In January 2017, Xavier's lead performance in Sunset Boulevard (at the London Coliseum) won the 2016 BroadwayWorld UK/West End Award for Best Actor in a New Production of a Musical.

-Xavier has worked in lead roles on stage in the United Kingdom for 20 years.
-Notable productions in which he has appeared include Miss Saigon, My Fair Lady, The Phantom of the Opera, Oklahoma!, and The Sound of Music.
-In 2014, he played Sid Sorokin opposite Joanna Riding in The Pajama Game at the Shaftesbury Theatre in London.
+Xavier has worked in lead roles on stage in the United Kingdom and the United States of America for over 20 years.
+Notable productions in which he has appeared include Joe Gillis in Sunset Boulevard on Broadway, Prince Of Broadway with the theatre director and producer Harold Prince, Miss Saigon, Freddie Eynsford-Hill and 20 years later Professor Henry Higgins in My Fair Lady, Raoul in The Phantom of the Opera, Curly in Oklahoma!, and Captain von Trapp in The Sound of Music.
+In 2014, he played Sid Sorokin in The Pajama Game at the Shaftesbury Theatre in London.

 In 2008, Xavier played Rock Hudson in Tim Fountain's play Rock at the Unity Theatre in Liverpool, the Library Theatre in Manchester, and the Oval House Theatre in London.
 It went on to be produced as a radio play by production company Made in Manchester, and won the Best Online Only Audio Drama award at the BBC Audio Drama Awards in 2012.